2 men face more than 14 years in prison for a Minnesota mosque bombing | News Channel 3-12

 McWhorter was sentenced to 190 months, and Morris was sentenced to 170 months, the statement said.

 Both men had pleaded guilty in January 2019.
-A third man, Michael Hari, was previously convicted for his role in the bombing and sentenced to 53 years in prison, a US Department of Justice statement said.
+A third person, Emily Hari, was previously convicted for Hari’s role in the bombing and sentenced to 53 years in prison, a US Department of Justice statement said.

 On August 5, 2017, McWhorter and Morris drove in a rented pickup truck “to bomb the DAF Islamic Center,” the statement from the US Attorney’s Office said.